 Recent software enhancements are in red.

-By automating messages to single or multiple targets, Targeted Actions enable your supporters to quickly engage with lawmakers or other targets on important issues:
+Targeted Actions enable your supporters to quickly engage with lawmakers or other targets on important issues:

 - Capture your supporter's name and contact information, as well as data required by the target(s), with your forms.